Laplace-Game-Development/Laplace-Entangled-Environment/README.md

 # Laplace-Entangled-Environment
-A out of the box backend service for games to create a client-based multiplayer game.
+An out of the box backend service for games to create a client-based multiplayer game.
 Write the code once then spread it to other players without much knowledge of networking.

 ## Setting Up The Project
 - Install GO